Windows 11 installation: Everything you need to know

 Windows 11 Installation Assistant

-Also, the setup will create a copy of the current installation in case something goes wrong and roll back to the previous version is necessary.
+Also, the setup will create a copy of the current installation in case something goes wrong and a rollback to the previous version is necessary.

-Microsoft offers several ways to upgrade to Windows 11, depending on where the device is running Windows 10, 8.1, or 7.
+Microsoft offers several ways to upgrade to Windows 11, depending on the version of the operating system (Windows 10, 8.1, or 7) installed on the computer.

-The easiest method to upgrade to Windows 11 is using Windows Update.
-When the new version of the OS is ready for your device, you will get a notification through the Windows Update settings to proceed with the upgrade.
-The process will download and install the new version of Windows like a monthly update, but it will take longer to complete because this is a new version, and reinstallation is necessary.
+You can upgrade to Windows 11 from 10 in at least four ways.
+You can perform the upgrade through the Windows Update settings, which Microsoft usually recommends.
+The process will download and install the new version of Windows like a monthly update, but it will take longer to complete because it is a new version, and reinstallation is necessary.

 You can use the Windows 11 ISO file to upgrade a device running Windows 10, 8.1, or 7.

-If you upgrade from Windows 7, the setup won’t let you keep settings or applications.
+If you upgrade from Windows 7, the setup will not let you keep settings or applications.
 Only the files will be preserved.

 Windows 11 clean installation

-A clean installation refers to the process that deletes everything on the hard drive and installs a fresh copy of Windows 11 without keeping your files, apps, and settings.
+A clean installation refers to the process of deleting everything on the hard drive and installing a fresh copy of Windows 11 without keeping your files, apps, and settings.

 Windows 11 OOBE